Erving, Massachusetts

 Erving is a town in Franklin County, Massachusetts, United States.
 The population was 1,665 at the 2020 census.
+Eving shares the census-designated place of Millers Falls with Montague.
 It is part of the Springfield, Massachusetts metropolitan statistical area.

 History

 Erving is located along the Mohawk Trail.
 The area was part of the Pocomtuc Indian Nation, whose villages included Squawkeag in what is now Northfield, and Peskeompscut in what is now Turners Falls.
 Eventually, most of the native population was displaced and/or sold into slavery as a result of King Philip's War and a series of massacres of local Indian villages.

 Subsequently, Erving was first settled by white settlers in 1801 and officially incorporated—it being nearly the last unincorporated land in Massachusetts—in 1838.
 What is now Erving was once the farm of John Erving, the first colonial in the area.
 Noted in the 19th century for timber and grazing, the town had seven sawmills, two chair factories, one pail factory, one children's carriage factory, and one bit-brace factory.
 Large numbers of railroad ties and telegraph poles were cut in the abundant forests here, as many as 1,495,000 in one year.

 Today, Erving has a school, a police and fire department, public library, several small stores and restaurants.
+The biggest employer in town is Erving Industries, a paper mill with history to Holyoke, Massachusetts - 'Paper City era'.